Analyzing Marketing Alliance (OTCMKTS:MAAL) & Willis Towers Watson Public (NASDAQ:WTW)

-Marketing Alliance (OTCMKTS:MAAL – Get Rating) and Willis Towers Watson Public (NASDAQ:WTW – Get Rating) are both finance companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their risk, valuation, analyst recommendations, institutional ownership, earnings, profitability and dividends.
+Willis Towers Watson Public (NASDAQ:WTW – Get Rating) and Marketing Alliance (OTCMKTS:MAAL – Get Rating) are both finance companies, but which is the better stock?
+We will contrast the two companies based on the strength of their institutional ownership, profitability, analyst recommendations, dividends, valuation, earnings and risk.

+This table compares Willis Towers Watson Public and Marketing Alliance’s net margins, return on equity and return on assets.

-This table compares Marketing Alliance and Willis Towers Watson Public’s revenue, earnings per share and valuation.
+This table compares Willis Towers Watson Public and Marketing Alliance’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue